JOY6IX9INE/Sms-Forwarder/README.md

    python main.py
    ```

-4. The script will start monitoring SMS messages and forward any OTP messages it detects to the specified Discord channel.
+4. The script will start monitoring SMS messages and forward any messages it detects to the specified Discord channel.

 ## Additional Notes

-- You can customize the filters used to detect OTP messages by modifying the `filters` list in the script.
+- You can customize the filters used to detect OTP or other messages by modifying the `filters` list in the script.
 Add or remove keywords as needed.
 - Press `Ctrl + C` to stop the script.

 **Note:** This script is specifically designed for Android devices running Termux and may not work on other platforms.